Home 1999 2000 2001 2002 2003 2004 2005 2006 2007

 Directions

 During this walk I followed the South West Coast Path, the route of which is detailed in the Ordnance Survey National Trail Guide 11, Exmouth to Poole (ISBN 1-854109-88-X).
-Unfortunately the route description is written in reverse to the direction that I am walking, but the 1:25,000 maps in the book are clear and the sings on the ground are very good.
-Also to be recommended is the South West Coast Path Association guidebook (ISBN 0-907055-04-4), which has less concise directions, no maps but has accommodation details and grades each section of the walk according to difficulty.
+Unfortunately the route description is written in reverse to the direction that I am walking, but the 1:25,000 maps in the book are clear and the signs on the ground are very good.
+Also to be recommended is the South West Coast Path Association guidebook (ISBN 0-907055-04-4), which has less concise directions and no maps but does include accommodation details and grades each section of the walk according to difficulty.
 They also publish reverse directions, which are suitable for walking in the direction that I walked the route.
 They have a website at www.swcp.org.uk, which is well worth a visit.

 cover